Koon-Kiat/Ocean-Sweepers/README.md

 #### Entity System Patterns

+- **Composition over Inheritance**:

 - **Object Pool Pattern**:
   - `ObjectPool` interface with implementation for game object recycling
   - `RockFactory` and `TrashFactory` work with object pools for efficient memory usage
   - Reduces garbage collection overhead during gameplay

+- **Prototype Pattern**:
+  - Entities can be cloned to create new instances with similar properties
+  - Template entities serve as prototypes for creating variations
+  - Efficient creation of multiple similar objects

 #### Collision System Patterns